 Incompletes made up after the stated deadlines but within one academic year from the time the Incomplete was granted do not change the student's academic standing.
 However, they do count as completed courses.
 Credit for Incompletes finished after the one-year deadline must be approved by the Committee on Academic Standing.

-Students and faculty members should be aware that one-semester thesis courses taken in the first semester of senior year, if not completed by the end of the semester, result in a transcript grade of "I".
-Also, transcripts by the Registrar at the end of the seventh semester bear such Incompletes.
+Students and faculty members should be aware that thesis-related independent study courses taken in the first semester of senior year, if not completed by the end of the semester, result in a transcript grade of "INC." Also, transcripts by the Registrar at the end of the seventh semester bear such Incompletes.
 If this presents a problem with post-graduation plans, students are strongly encouraged to register for a single-semester thesis course in the semester they will complete the thesis work.